 The Latin term activĭtas derived into activity, a concept that in our language can be used to name an action or a function carried out by a subject or an institution.
 Entrepreneurial, on the other hand, is an adjective that refers to what is linked to a company (an organization that carries out commercial or industrial tasks for profit).

 Therefore, it is known as business activity, the actions that a company develops to obtain profits.
-Defined by Digopaul, business activities are very diverse and depend on the characteristics of each organization.
+Business activities are very diverse and depend on the characteristics of each organization.

 In its broadest sense, business activities are all those activities carried out by a company with the aim of producing and marketing the goods or services that allow it to generate income.
 In this sense, the tasks it performs internally to manage its capital and to organize material and human resources are also part of business activities.